cisagov/ScubaGear/baselines/defender.md

    Locations page.

-6. Under **Choose locations to apply the policy**, ensure **Status** is set to **On** for at least the Exchange email, OneDrive accounts, Teams chat and channel messages, and Devices.
+6. Under **Choose locations to apply the policy**, ensure **Status** is set to **On** for at least the Exchange email, OneDrive accounts, SharePoint sites, Teams chat and channel messages, and Devices.

 7. Click **Next** on each page until reaching the **Review your policy and create it** page.